 - Compass and Map: Knowing which direction you are headed and where you need to be are essential.
-Keep maps of your surrounding area at home (in case you have to evacuate by foot), in your car and in your survival bags.
+Keep maps of your surrounding area in your preparedness manuals, in your car and in your survival bags.

 - Fire Starter, flint bars, matches or lighter: Having a way to produce fire can help you cook food and keep warm and prevent hypothermia.

 - First Aid Kit: You do not want to be caught in a survival situation without a first aid kit.
 This kit assists in injury treatment and helps prevent infections from perpetuating.

 - Mirror: Used for signaling, checking face for wounds, looking at your back for wounds/ticks, and can be used to start fire.